quintonwall/Enterprise-Mobile-Patterns/README.md

 **Business**

-The Salesforce Platform provides a comprehensive mobile backend as a service (mBaaS).
+The Salesforce App Cloud provides a comprehensive mobile backend as a service (mBaaS).
 The Enterprise Mobile Patterns guide describes the fundamental patterns developers should be familar with when building mobile apps using the Salesforce Platform.
 The reference application contains the complete code and meta data for the business implementation (workflow & triggers specifically)

 **Employee**